 Because Committee members at previous meetings expressed concern about whether an amendment will allow rampant completion and constant disruption of the order of proof, this memo seeks to provide more perspective on the very limited scope of the existing rule.
-The possibility of completion arises only in very narrow circumstances --- circumstances that would not be expanded by any of the proposals the Committee is considering.
-The rule contains important threshold requirements that provide a substantial limitation on the consequences of the amendments being considered.
+The possibility of completion arises only in very narrow circumstances.
+These narrow standards would not be expanded by any of the proposals the Committee is considering, because as of now the "fairness" language of the existing Rule 106 is being retained.

+Rule 106 contains important threshold requirements that provide a substantial limitation on the consequences of the amendments being considered.
 It is not in any sense an automatic rule that a defendant is allowed to admit all exculpatory parts of a statement whenever the government admits an inculpatory part.
 Rather, the court must find two things before the rule of completion is triggered:

-1. The statement offered by the proponent has been presented in such a way as to create an inference that is inaccurate --- i.e., it is misleading.
+1. The statement offered by the proponent creates an inference about the statement that is inaccurate --- i.e., it gives a distorted picture of what the statement really means.